-A Lightboard is part chalkboard and part projection screen that floats course content in the space between the instructor and their student audience.
-This device generates a kind of virtual reality that engages student learners in a way that traditional online learning platforms cannot.
-Although the glass panel is completely invisible to the viewers, it provides a surface upon which the instructor can write bright, legible writing against a black background, all the while facing the student audience.
+Lightboards combine a chalkboard with a projection screen that floats course content in a space between the instructor and their students.
+This device generates a kind of virtual reality to engage students in a way that traditional online learning platforms are unable to replicate.
+The glass panel is invisible to the viewers, it provides a surface that an instructor can compose bright, legible writing against a black background, all the while facing the student audience.

-Faculty can simply create a single scene where students observe the instructor, the board, computer-generated graphics (PowerPoint, graphs, photos), and any physical objects (models, instruments, etc.) that are a critical part of the lesson.
-Once edited, these videos may be shared with students using CyBox, YouTube, Vimeo, or your college’s video server and linked through a Learning Management System (Blackboard).
+Instructors can create a single scene where students observe the presenter, the board, computer-generated graphics (PowerPoint, graphs, photos), and any physical objects (models, instruments, etc.) that are a critical part of the lesson.
+Once edited, these videos may be shared with students using CyBox, YouTube, Vimeo, or your college’s video server and linked through Canvas, ISU’s academic Learning Management System (LMS).